A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discussion

-One major result to note is that, in many cases of interest, runtime overhead of more rigorous methods can be larger than the theoretical scaling advantages.
-Forward-mode automatic differentiation does not exhibit the best scaling properties but on ODEs with small numbers of parameters, both stiff and non-stiff, this method benchmarks as advantageous.
-On problems like PDEs, the scaling of adjoint methods do confer an advantage to them when the problem is sufficiently large but also a disadvantage when the problem is small.
-Additionally, the ability to seed automatic differentiation for the Jacobian vector multiplications only was demonstrated as advantageous on the larger problems.
-We note that we saw a major improvement to the seeded Jacobian vector multiplications by precompiling the type and not utilizing the tracing on the derivative function.
-This shows that reverse-mode automatic differentiation with static computational graphs can be advantageous over purely dynamic implementations in this context.
-Together, these results show that having the ability to choose between these different methods is essential for a software wishing to support these separate use cases.
+One major result to note is that, in many cases of interest, runtime overhead of the adjoint methods can be larger than the theoretical scaling advantages.
+Forward-mode automatic differentiation does not exhibit the best scaling properties but on small systems of ODEs with small numbers of parameters, both stiff and non-stiff, the forward mode methods benchmarks as advantageous.
+On problems like PDEs, the scaling of adjoint methods does confer an advantage to them when the problem is sufficiently large but also a disadvantage when the problem is small.
+Additionally, the ability to seed automatic differentiation for the Jacobian vector multiplications was demonstrated as very advantageous on the larger problems, showing that integrating the implementation of sensitivity analysis with automatic differentiation tools is necessary for achieving the utmost efficiency.
+In addition, the choice of automatic differentiation for the $v'J$ calculation was shown to be a major factor in performance, with the static Enzyme-based implementation giving a two order of magnitude performance advantage over the tape-based implementation even when confined to this one calculation.
+Together, these results show that having the ability to choose between these different methods is essential for a software wishing to support these distinct use cases.

+Future research should look into the comparative performance of DiffEqSensitivity.jl \cite{rackauckas2020universal} with the native adjoint techniques of SUNDIALS \cite{alan_c._hindmarsh_sundials:_2005} and PETSc TS \cite{abhyankar2018petsc} to see how much this result generalizes.
+The results here would suggest the performance difference may be around three orders of magnitude since SUNDIALS uses a method similar to the interpolating CASA with (numerical) forward-mode Jacobians.
+A follow-up study on multiple PDEs comparing between the software suites could be very useful to practitioners.